scottlafetra/ProjectHex/rules.md

 ##Win Condition

-There is no win condition as of yet, simply end the game when all players have been driven off the board or into obscurity by another player.
-The player with the most bragging rights at the end wins.
+If at any time a player has 4 or more glory, they win the game.

 ##Turn

 1. Place all incoming troops on territories you control.
 2. Make as many attacks as you like.
+3. If you meet the requirement listed any mission cards in your Dossier, you gain the indicated amount of glory, discard the mission card and draw a new one and place it into your Dossier face up.
+If the mission deck is empty, shuffle the discard pile and place it face down as the mission deck, then draw.
-3. Put aside an amount of incoming troops equal to a half of the territories you control, to a minimum of 2.
+4. Put aside an amount of incoming troops equal to a half of the territories you control, to a minimum of 2.

 ##Attacking